rizqimtiaz/EcoOracle/README.md

 `CarbonCreditDNFT.sol` implements:

 - A minimal ERC-721 surface (transfer, approve, balanceOf).
+- A `Parcel` struct per token with packed dynamic state.
+- `updateCarbonState(...)` — only callable by the oracle.
 - `invalidate(...)` — burns all outstanding credits.
 - `transferCredits(...)` and `retireCredits(...)` — fungible credits attached to each token, retired credits flow into a global counter.